0rbit3r/Rychlokurz/Lessons/01_Repository/What_are_we_doing_here.md

 Markdown is what this file is written in. (extention **.md**).
 It's easy to style and that's why it's widely used in Repositories.
 (I even use it for note-taking.)

 You can open the .md file in vscode.
-If you have **Markdown All in one** extention installed, you can press **ctrl+shift+p** (This vscodes universal action prompt) and search for **Markdown: open preview to the side** to see both the raw file and the rendered result prettily side by side.
+If you have **Markdown All in one** extention installed, you can press **ctrl+shift+p** (This openes vscodes universal action prompt) and search for **Markdown: open preview to the side** to see both the raw file and the rendered result prettily side by side.

 This markdown code...